 John Lee is a senior fellow at Hudson Institute.
 He is also a senior fellow (non-resident) at the United States Studies Centre and adjunct professor at the University of Sydney.

 From 2016 to 2018, he was senior national security adviser to Australian Foreign Minister Julie Bishop.
 In this role, he served as the principal adviser on Asia and for economic, strategic, and political affairs in the Indo-Pacific region.

-Lee was also appointed the Foreign Minister’s lead adviser on the 2017 Foreign Policy White Paper, the first comprehensive foreign affairs blueprint for Australia since 2003 and written to guide Australia’s external engagement for the next ten years and beyond.
+Dr. Lee was also appointed the Foreign Minister’s lead adviser on the 2017 Foreign Policy White Paper, the first comprehensive foreign affairs blueprint for Australia since 2003 and written to guide Australia’s external engagement for the next ten years and beyond.

 He has held adjunct professorships at the Australian National University and University of Sydney.
 He is one of the foremost experts on the Chinese political economy and on strategic and economic affairs pertaining to the Indo-Pacific.

-Lee is based in Sydney, Australia.
+He is based in Sydney, Australia.